CGATOxford/cgat/doc/developing.rst

    :file:`doc/scripts/newscript.py`.

-8. The script has at least one test case added to :file:`tests` - and the test works.
+8. The script has at least one test case added to :file:`tests` - and the test works (see :ref:`Testing`).

 Building extensions
 ===================

 Using pyximport_, it is (relatively) straight-forward to add optimized C-code to python scripts and, for example, access pysam internals and the underlying samtools library.
-See for example :doc:`bam2stats`.
+See for example :doc:`scripts/bam2stats`.

 To add an extension, the following needs to be in place:

-1. The main script (:file:`bam2stats.py`).
+1. The main script (:file:`scripts/bam2stats.py`).
 The important lines in this script are::

       try: